tc39/proposal-type-annotations/README.md

 For Flow, these are [Flow comment types](https://flow.org/en/docs/types/comments/), and for TypeScript these are [JSDoc comments](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html).

-See the author's blog post on their experience with JSDoc comments [here](https://gils-blog.tayar.org/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks/).
+See the author's blog post on their positive experience with TypeScript's JSDoc comments [here](https://gils-blog.tayar.org/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks/).

+Closure Compiler's type checking works entirely via JSDoc comments ([docs](https://developers.google.com/closure/compiler/docs/js-for-compiler)).
+The Closure Compiler team has received many requests for an in-line type syntax, but was hesitant to do this without a standard.

+### Previous attempts in TC39

+TC39 has previously discussed [guards](https://web.archive.org/web/20141214075910/http://wiki.ecmascript.org/doku.php?id=strawman:guards), which form a new, stronger type system.
+It has also discussed [optional types](https://github.com/samuelgoto/proposal-optional-types), a plan which is more similar to this proposal, but framed differently.

 ## References